 Our Analysis and Test Results

-Inside the red canvas storage compartment, this table also comes with four organizational bins in red, yellow, green and blue; the blue container is lined and can be used as a cooler or wash basin.
-The lower divider in the storage compartment can also be unzipped to store longer items, such as a camp stove.
+Inside the table are four organizational fabric cubes in red, yellow, green, and blue.
+Each cube comes complete with a handle, zipper opening, and a see-through label holder.
+The blue cube is rubber-lined and can be used as a cooler or washbasin.
+The Sherpa's storage compartment that holds the cubes can also be customized to store larger items like a camp stove.